sbogucki12/SpaASMR2018/README.md

 + Seeded these tables via migrations: VideoGenres, Artists, Videos (for Artists: Gibi, GentleWhispering, ASMRRequests, ASMR Glow, and Heather Feather).

 **Day One (March 7, 2018) PM**
 + Created controller, view, viewmodel for videos index page to test and confirm that data is transferring.
 Success.

+**Day Two (March 8, 2018)**
++ Added a ArtistName column to the Videos table via migration.
++ Added "ASMRrequest" name to the column in the table for rows containing her videos.
++ Created a rough, preliminary artist page, accessible  by query string.

 ## Screenshot